Rules of Winter: Main Challenge

 - It must be hosted on a public git repository, such as github.com

-- It must be deployable on a small gear
+- It must be deployable using OpenShift Origin 3.0.6 (or later)

 - Your project must be respectful of others, and not promote anything illegal, offensive, or harmful.

-The winners of the main prize as well as the subcategories are going to be invited to give a short presentation about their submission at the Developer Conference, where the winners will be announced as well.
-All submissions are due by February 4th, 2015.
+The winners of the main prize will be invited to give a short presentation about their submission at the Developer Conference (or to send a short video that will be played at the conference), where the winners will be announced as well.
+All submissions are due by January 31st, 2016.

 The purpose of this competition is to support development of new projects and tools.
 The organizers reserve right to reject applications that are not innovative or creative.